affinidi/affinidi-core-sdk/common-libs/did-auth-lib/README.md

 ```

 Also `AffinidiDidAuthService` could be created using `did`, `keyId`, `keyVault` as options.
-This approach is for batter backward compatability.
-If needed more low level implementation could be created with `DidAuthServerService` class for service side and `DidAuthClientService` class for client side.
+This approach is for batter backward compatibility.
+If needed more low-level implementation could be created with the `DidAuthServerService` class for the service side and the `DidAuthClientService` class for the client side.

 ```ts
 import { KeysService, KeyVault, DidDocumentService, LocalKeyVault } from '@affinidi/common'